Tom Burnett (Flight 93 passenger)

-Early life and education
+Early life

-Thomas Burnett was born on May 29, 1963, the son of Thomas Burnett Sr. and Beverly Burnett.
+Thomas Edward Burnett Jr. was born on May 29, 1963, the son of Thomas Burnett Sr. and Beverly Burnett.
 Burnett and his sisters grew up in Bloomington, Minnesota.
 He attended Ridgeview Elementary School, then Olson Middle School.
 At Thomas Jefferson Senior High School, where he wore jersey No. 11 and then No. 10, he led the Jaguars to the state finals as their starting quarterback in 1980.
 He graduated in 1981.

 Burnett studied Economics at Saint John's University in Minnesota, where he was a quarterback on the football team.
 After two years, an injury shortened his football career and he transferred to the Carlson School of Management at the University of Minnesota.
 He was named president of the Alpha Kappa Psi fraternity, then later graduated with a Bachelor of Science degree in Finance.
 He went on to earn a Master of Business Administration degree at Pepperdine University.